Homebrew/homebrew-cask/README.md

 # Homebrew-Cask

+### Important 12/Aug/2015 update: Homebrew-cask will change its behaviour from linking apps to moving them.
+See [issue #13201](https://github.com/caskroom/homebrew-cask/issues/13201) for details.

 _“To install, drag this icon…” no more!_

 Let's see if we can get the elegance, simplicity, and speed of Homebrew for the